14th Pennsylvania Cavalry Regiment: Kernstown

-In early July, the regiment left Charleston, West Virginia, and took a three-day train ride with their horses from Parkersburg to the rail station at Martinsburg.
-They were part of the 1st Brigade, 2nd Cavalry Division, Army of West Virginia.
+In July, the regiment moved to Martinsburg, Virginia, and was part of the 1st Brigade, 2nd Cavalry Division, Army of West Virginia.
 The regiment, brigade, and division commanders were still the same, and Hunter was still commander of the Department of West Virginia, but Brigadier General Crook commanded the army in the field.
-While portions of the Union army were still arriving in the Martinsburg area, Averell was sent from Martinsburg toward Winchester to meet a perceived threat to the B&O Railroad from Major General Jubal Early's Army of the Valley.
-During the advance, he sent a detachment of 200 men from the 14th Pennsylvania Cavalry to the west side of Winchester, and the main body of the regiment was sent east to attack Berryville.
-Despite being outnumbered, Averell won the Battle of Rutherford's Farm against Confederate Major General Stephen Dodson Ramseur.
-The 14th Pennsylvania Cavalry did not participate in the fighting.

-Kernstown

-Averell occupied Winchester, and Crook arrived on July 22 and assumed command.
-Most of the army camped on the south side of town, not far from Kernstown.
-On July 24, Averell was ordered to conduct a flanking maneuver (Crook's left, Confederate right) near the Front Royal road to cut off what Crook believed was a small band of Confederates.
-By 11:00 am, Schoonmaker's brigade began the maneuver as the advance.
-Schoonmaker discovered a huge Confederate force trying to turn the Union left flank.
-Soon Averell's force of 1,500 men had 3,000 Confederate infantry men from the division of Major General Robert E. Rodes on the right and 2,200 Confederate cavalrymen from Brigadier General John C. Vaughn's Division on the left.
-While Crook's infantry was falling back, the infantry of Rodes tried to cut off Averell from the rest of Crook's army.
-Rodes' men on foot could not outrace Averell's cavalry, but they did cause a panic—especially Schoonmaker's brigade that had absorbed the brunt of the initial attack.
+On July 24, Crook ordered Averell to conduct a flanking maneuver near the Front Royal road to cut off what Crook believed was a small band of Confederates.

+By 11:00 am, Schoonmaker's brigade began the maneuver as the advance, and discovered a huge Confederate force trying to turn the Union left flank.
+While Crook's infantry was falling back, Confederate infantry tried to cut off Averell from the rest of Crook's army.
+Confederate infantry on foot could not outrace Averell's cavalry, but they did cause a panic—especially Schoonmaker's brigade that had absorbed the brunt of the initial attack.
 Union forces retreated through Winchester, continued across the Potomac River, and finally stopped at Hagerstown, Maryland.
-The Second Battle of Kernstown was a major defeat for Crook, and a victory for Early with attached forces.
+The Second Battle of Kernstown was a major defeat for Crook.
 Union casualties were 1,185 killed, wounded or missing; including 13 for the 14th Pennsylvania Cavalry.